Phase Transitions in Bandits with Switching Constraints: Proof of thm:gub

-For $1\le l\le m(S)-1$, from round $t_l$ to round $t_{l+1}$, no matter whether $l$ is odd or even, no matter whether the last action in interval $l$ is eliminated before the start of interval $l+1$ or not, by the switching order (determined by the shortest Hamiltonian path of $G$) and the triangle inequality, the HS-SE policy always incurs at most $H$ switching cost.
+For $1\le l\le q'(S,G)-1$, from round $t_l$ to round $t_{l+1}$, no matter whether $l$ is odd or even, no matter whether the last action in epoch $l$ is eliminated before the start of epoch $l+1$ or not, by the switching order (determined by the shortest Hamiltonian path of $G$) and the triangle inequality, \algog always incurs at most $H$ switching cost.